-NOW, THEREFORE, BE IT RESOLVED that the Alexandria City School Board calls upon the United States Congress and the Virginia General Assembly to prioritize the protection of students and school division employees by passing legislation that:
+NOW, THEREFORE, BE IT RESOLVED that the Alexandria City School Board calls upon the United States Congress and the Virginia General Assembly to prioritize the protection of students and school division employees by passing sensible legislation that:

-- 1. More effectively regulates access to firearms in the interest of public safety by: - a) Establishing universal background checks to purchase a firearm, - b) Reenacting the federal ban on the sale and possession of military-style assault weapons, - c) Banning large capacity ammunition magazines, and - d) Enactment of gun violence restraining order laws; - 2.
-Increases education efforts regarding gun ownership, signs of potential gun violence and Asking Saves Kids (ASK) efforts; - 3.
-Declares gun violence a public health crisis and removes all barriers to funding of public health research; and - 4.
-Examines, strengthens and funds mental health supports in our communities.
+- 1. More effectively regulates access to firearms in the interest of public safety by: - a) Establishing universal background checks to purchase a firearm, - b) Reenacting the federal ban on the sale and possession of military-style assault weapons, - c) Banning large capacity ammunition magazines, and - d) Enactment of gun violence restraining order laws; - 4.2.Increases education efforts regarding gun ownership, signs of potential gun violence and Asking Saves Kids (ASK) efforts; - 2.3.Declares gun violence a public health crisis and removes all barriers to funding of public health research to then be able to fund public health research on gun violence issues; and - 3.4.
+Examines, and strengthens and funds mental health supports in our communities.

-Adopted at the June 6, 2019 School Board Meeting:
+Adopted at the February 22 March 8, 2018 School Board Meeting